Overview: Software Engineering Graduate Program

-Through the degree program in software engineering you:
+Through the degree program in software engineering, you will:

-- Develop an understanding of current technologies, such as databases, communication protocols, cloud computing, and web frameworks and their application.
+- Expand your understanding of current software architecture across multiple technologies, including databases, communication protocols, cloud computing, mobile applications, web frameworks, and other systems.

-- Gain the ability to specify, design, implement, analyze, and improve software solutions from a wide variety of domains.
+- Gain advanced tools required to design, implement, analyze, and improve software solutions from a wide variety of domains and industries.